-At the same time, you might need extra support from your training provider.
+At the same time, you might need extra support from your digital training provider.
 The top platforms will come with dedicated support teams that are always on hand to help you drive your L&D strategies forward and succeed in the future.

 Are you committed to improving learner engagement at your organization?